-Chia has gained recent popularity for good reason; these little seeds are nutrient powerhouses — high in protein, fiber and anti-inflammatory omega-3 fatty acid alpha-linolenic acid (ALA).
+Chia has gained recent popularity for good reason; these little seeds are nutrient powerhouses–high in protein, detoxifying fiber and anti-inflammatory omega-3 fatty acid alpha-linolenic acid (ALA).
 Including chia seeds in your diet can deliver a healthy breakfast or afternoon energy boost because chia is associated with vitality and satiety due to the balance in fat, fiber and protein they contain.
-Chia absorbs water and expands, so if you enjoy the consistency of tapioca or rice pudding, this is a great snack for you.
+Chia seeds absorb water and expand, so if you enjoy the consistency of tapioca or rice pudding, this is a great snack for you.

 3/4 cup unsweetened almond milk

 1 Tbs. dried, unsweetened coconut flakes